 Attended Hazeltine Elementary, Fulton Junior High, Oliver Wendell Holmes Junior High, James Monroe High School, Van Nuys High School (graduated 1986), and West Valley Adult Education.

 LA’s public education system has done so much for the city, state, and world.
-By providing a quality education, millions of young people have gone out into the world informed and inspired.
+By providing a quality education, millions of people have gone out into the world informed and inspired.
 LAUSD students have contributed books, movies, sports figures, politicians to the city and beyond.

 For California, the public education system has taught residents who in turn have contributed to the largest economy in the nation and some of the most important technological developments.
 LAUSD has trained and inspired some of the best minds and people who have become great scholars, educators, scientists and doctors, and innovators.
 For many, the LAUSD adult education program has offered a first or second or even third chance to students to learn, grow, and obtain knowledge and skills.